krchandler27/krchandler27/README.md

-- 👋 Hi, I’m Katie! =D
+- 👋 Hi, I’m Katie!;
-- 👀 I’m interested in ... learning more about coding and getting involved in the coding community
+- 👀 I’m interested in ... learning more about coding and finding a coding job;
 - 🌱 I’m currently learning ...
-HTML and CSS.
+HTML, CSS, and JavaScript;
-- 💞️ I’m looking to collaborate on ... projects and to mostly get help from you folks that are much more well versed than me!
+- 💞️ I’m looking to collaborate on ... projects and to not be shy about asking for help from you senior devs!;
-- 📫 How to reach me ... krchandler27@gmail.com
+- 📫 How to reach me ... krchandler27@gmail.com;

 <!---
 krchandler27/krchandler27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.